 C. Membership shall consist of a minimum of sixteen (16) voting members including the Commission Chairperson with representation from among administrators, faculty, support staff, and students from the university and members from the surrounding community.
 A majority of the Commission shall consist of women.

-D. Commission membership shall insure representation from the various areas of the university (Academic Affairs, Student Affairs and Enrollment Management, Finance and Administration, University Advancement).
+D. Commission membership shall insure representation from the various areas of the university (Academic Affairs, Student Affairs, Finance and Administration, University Advancement).

 E. Representation will consist of the following university members: Administration, Faculty, Support Staff (with a goal of a balance of representation) and a minimum of 3 students.

 F. Ex-officio members will be appointed as needed from any of the following offices or entities, but not exclusively: Diversity & Social Justice, the Center for Health Education and Promotions, Women’s Studies Program, Title IX, AAUW, past PCSW Executive Board members.

 G. Immediate past chairs shall serve for one year following the expiration of their terms.
 Past chairs may, at the discretion of the University President, be invited to serve additional one-year terms on the Commission following the expiration of their terms.

 H. Terms of Membership

 - Members shall be appointed by the President to serve overlapping terms of three years, except for students, who will serve one year renewable terms.
 No member shall serve more than six years in succession.
 Student members are eligible for term renewal as long as they maintain their active enrollment status.